Vancouver Moves to Decriminalize All Illicit Drugs: “It Will Save Lives”

-Since the onset of the pandemic, Stewart says the city has seen what he considers to be a “disturbing increase” in drug overdoses.
-According to the B.C.
-Coroners Service, overdoses in the province at large are at an all-time high.
+Since the onset of the pandemic, Stewart says the city has seen what he considers to be a “disturbing increase” in drug overdoses — the B.C.
+Coroners Service says they’re are at an all-time high.

-Stewart says the proposal is a collaboration between health and social services organizations, addicts, law enforcement organizations, and research groups.
-He added that decriminalization would remove the stigma surrounding addiction, which would encourage more people to seek treatment.
+The proposal is a collaboration between health and social services organizations, addicts, law enforcement, and research groups.
+Stewart says decriminalization would remove the stigma surrounding addiction, encouraging more people to seek treatment.

-In this article, we will discuss what drugs are covered in Vancouver’s proposal to decriminalize all illegal drugs and how much of the drugs citizens will be allowed to have in their possession.
-We will also discuss the pros and cons of the proposal.
+In this article, we will discuss Vancouver’s proposal to decriminalize all illegal drugs, including what drugs are included, how much citizens would be able to possess, and the pros and cons of it.

 Summary: What’s In the Proposal?

-According to Stewart, if Vancouver’s application for exemption from Canada’s federal drug laws is granted, it would mean that people possessing controlled substances “under a certain threshold amount” in the city would not be subject to criminal penalties.
-Instead, they would be offered to voluntarily be connected with treatment resources, and their drugs and paraphernalia would not be confiscated.
+According to Stewart, if Vancouver’s application for exemption from Canada’s federal drug laws is granted, people possessing controlled substances “under a certain threshold amount” in the city would not be subject to criminal penalties.
+Instead, they would have the chance to be connected with treatment resources, and their drugs and paraphernalia would not be confiscated.

-There are three main components to Vancouver’s proposal — outlining the threshold considered “personal use,” protocols for referring substance abusers to treatment or support services, and involvement of the local community in the decision-making process moving forward.
+There are three main components to Vancouver’s proposal — outlining what’s considered “personal use,” protocols for referring substance abusers to treatment or support services, and the local community’s involvement in the decision-making process.

 Let’s cover each of these in more detail.